llaske/sugarizer/README.md

 The "start" command has two possible arguments:

-* "-window" to open Sugarizer in a window (instead of fullscreen)
+* "--window" to open Sugarizer in a window (instead of fullscreen)
-* "-debug" to open Sugarizer with the debug console
+* "--debug" to open Sugarizer with the debug console

 For example if you want to combine both arguments:

-	npm start -- -debug -window
+	npm start -- --debug --window

 To run **Sugarizer Application from the Web Browser** (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.